 When a cancer metastasizes to the spine, it disrupts the healthy process of new bone cells replacing old bone cells.
-Existing bone is often destroyed, with soft tissue tumors growing where new bone should be.
+Existing bone is often destroyed, with either soft tissue or dense bone tumors growing where healthy bone should be.
 Metastatic spinal tumors are the most common type of malignant, or invasive, lesions in the spine.

 What are the symptoms?

-In cancer patients, back pain or numbness in the arms, legs, or elsewhere in the body are symptoms that may signal the presence of tumors caused by metastatic spine cancer.
-As the tumor grows, the tumor can cause the affected vertebra(e) severe back pain.
-This sudden pain is sometimes the first sign that the cancer has reached other areas of the body.
-Even without a fracture, metastatic spinal tumors can place pressure on the spinal cord, causing numbness, and even paralysis.
+In cancer patients, back pain or numbness in the arms, legs, or elsewhere in the body are symptoms that may signal the presence of tumors caused by metastatic cancer in the spine.

 How common are metastatic spinal tumors?

-Metastatic bone disease occurs in up to 85% of patients with the three most common types of primary cancer – breast, prostate and lung.1 The spine is the most common site for bone metastases, with studies showing that metastatic spinal tumors will develop in between 10% and 40% of all cancer patients, with even higher rates in elderly patients.2 Several post-mortem studies have found metastatic spinal tumors in over 30% of all patients who died as a result of cancer and cancer-related causes.3,4
+Metastatic bone disease occurs in up to 85% of late-stage cancer patients with the three most common types of primary cancer – breast, prostate and lung.1 The spine is the most common site for bone metastases, with studies showing that 10% to 40% of all cancer patients will develop metastatic spinal tumors, with even higher rates in elderly patients.2 Several post-mortem studies have found metastatic spinal tumors in over 30% of all patients who died as a result of cancer and cancer-related causes.3,4

 - Kurup AN and Callstrom MR. Ablation of skeletal metastases: Current status.
 J Vasc Interv Radiol.
 2010;21:S242-S250.